AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 * units (o)

 #### fields
-A required array of field names when any of the fields change, a different total is displayed.
+A list of attribute names.
+When any of the fields in this list change, a different total is displayed.
-There must be at least one field (string) in the array which matches the name of one of the attributes in the mission
+If provided, it must have at least one field and that field must be in the referenced in the mission dialog (so that it can be changed -- monitoring a unchanging field is pointless).

 #### fontsize
 An optional floating point value that indicate the size (in points) of the totalizer text.
 The default is 14.0

 #### includeon
-An optional boolean value (true/false), that indicate is the total while "observing" is true should be displayed.
+An optional boolean value (true/false), that indicate is the total while "observing" should be displayed.
 The default is  true

 #### includeoff
-An optional boolean value (true/false), that indicate if the total while "observing" is false should be displayed.
+An optional boolean value (true/false), that indicate if the total while "recording" but not "observing" should be displayed.
 The default is  false

 #### includetotal